First recorded by Lori Lieberman (1971).

-From the wiki: “According to Lori Lieberman, the artist who performed the original recording in 1972, the song was born of a poem she wrote after experiencing a strong reaction to the song ‘Empty Chairs,’ written, composed, and recorded by Don McLean.
-However, Charlie Fox has specifically repudiated Lieberman’s having input into the song’s creation, saying: ‘We [ie. lyricist Norman Gimbel (‘Girl from Ipanema‘, ‘So Nice (Summer Samba)‘) and composer Fox] wrote the song and [Lieberman] heard it and said it reminded her of how she felt at [a Don McLean] concert.
+“On the other hand, Charlie Fox has disputed Lieberman having any input into the song’s creation, saying: ‘We [i.e. himself and lyricist Norman Gimbel (‘Girl from Ipanema‘, ‘So Nice (Summer Samba)‘) wrote the song and [Lieberman] heard it and said it reminded her of how she felt at [a Don McLean] concert.
 Don McLean didn’t inspire Norman [Gimbel] or me to write the song but even Don McLean thinks he’s the inspiration for the song according to his official website!’
-Instead, the song has its origin in a novel.
+Instead, the song, Fox claims, has its origin in a novel.

-“According to Gimbel, he was introduced to Argentinean-born composer Lalo Schifrin (Theme to Mission: Impossible) and began writing songs to a number of Schifrin’s films.
-Both Gimbel and Schifrin made a suggestion to write a Broadway musical together, who Schifrin gave Gimbel an Argentinean novel to read as a possible idea.
+“According to Gimbel, he was introduced to Argentinean-born composer Lalo Schifrin (‘Theme to Mission: Impossible‘) and began writing songs to a number of Schifrin’s films.
+It was later suggested that both Gimbel and Schifrin write a Broadway musical together, with Schifrin giving Gimbel an Argentinean novel to read as a possible idea.
 The book was never made into a musical, but in one of the chapters, the principal character describes himself as sitting alone in a bar drinking and listening to an American pianist ‘killing me softly with his blues.’
-Gimbel put the idea in his ‘idea’ book for use at a future time with a parenthesis around the word ‘blues’ and substituted the word ‘song’ instead.
+Gimbel put the idea in his ‘idea’ book for use at a future time with a parenthesis around the word ‘blues’ and the word ‘song’ substituted instead.

 “Hip hop group The Fugees covered the song on their 1996 album The Score, with Lauryn Hill singing the lead vocals.
-Their version, titled ‘Killing Me Softly’, became a hit, reaching #2 on the U.S. airplay chart.
-The song went to #1 in the United Kingdom, where it became the country’s biggest-selling single of 1996. ”
+Their version, with the shortened title ‘Killing Me Softly’, became a hit, reaching #2 on the Billboard Hot 100 chart.
+The song went to #1 in the United Kingdom, where it became the country’s biggest-selling single of 1996.”

 Roberta Flack, “Killing Me Softly with His Song” (1973):